DoganCK/em/_posts/2020-8-02-linear-regression.md

 In particular, since we are fitting a *line* to the whole dataset, we know that for any $\hat{y}_i$,
 $$\hat{y}_i = sx_i + b$$

-After the corresponding substituion, we get:
+After the corresponding substitution, we get:

 $$\SSE = \sum_{i=1}^{n}{(y_i - sx_i - b)^2}$$